Jones Around The World

 2 Days in New Orleans

-• Dauphine Orleans (HOTEL): So this is where I stayed during my recent visit to New Orleans, and I definitely loved it!
-The rooms at the Dauphine Orleans are super comfortable, the staff were helpful, it’s got a crazy haunted history and it’s one of the few hotels in the French Quarter with a pool, which really comes in handy amidst the intense New Orleans heat.
-The hotel’s location is just one block away from the infamous Bourbon Street and a 6-minute walk to Jackson Square!
-Read Reviews & Check Availability
+• Dauphine Orleans (HOTEL): This is where I stayed during my visit to New Orleans, and I loved it.
+The rooms at the Dauphine Orleans are super comfortable, the staff is helpful, it’s got a crazy haunted history, and it’s one of the few hotels in the French Quarter with a pool.
+This really comes in handy amidst the intense New Orleans heat.
+The hotel is just one block from the infamous Bourbon Street and a 6-minute walk to Jackson Square.

 2 Days in New Orleans Itinerary